Non-Gaussianity as a signature of a quantum theory of gravity: Discussion

 \subsection{Non-quantum interactions and continuous-time measurements}

 Above we defined a classical interaction as an interaction with an entity $\mathcal{G}$ that takes on real and well-defined values, such as the gravitational field of GR.
 We now consider whether non-Gaussianity can also be used to distinguish other, more general, non-quantum interactions from their quantized counterparts.
 First we consider that $\mathcal{G}$ takes on complex values.
 This allows for the possibility that, most generally, the interaction can give rise to a Hamiltonian of the form \eqref{eq:Hquad} but where now the coupling constants $\bs{\lambda}_k$ and $\bs{\mu}_k$ are complex-valued.
-Although this, in general, leads to a non-Hermitian Hamiltonian, a matter state with a Gaussian Wigner function will continue to have a Wigner function of Gaussian form \cite{PhysRevA.83.060101,Graefe_2012,Graefe_2015}, and so non-Gaussianity can also distinguish this interaction from a quantum interaction \cite{Note16}.
+Although this, in general, leads to a non-Hermitian Hamiltonian, a Gaussian matter state will continue to be of Gaussian form \cite{PhysRevA.83.060101,Graefe_2012,Graefe_2015}, and so non-Gaussianity can also distinguish this interaction from a quantum interaction \cite{Note16}.

 Another possibility is that $\mathcal{G}$ could be a non-quantum but stochastic quantity.
 For example, a relativistic theory of gravity coupled to matter has been proposed where the non-quantum gravitational field is stochastic \cite{2018arXiv181103116O}.
 It is found that gravity and matter interact through a Gaussian completely-positive (CP) channel, and so non-Gaussianity should also rule out this non-quantum theory of gravity \cite{Note17}.
-More generally, interacting a stochastic entity $\mathcal{G}$ with a quantum field will still result in a Gaussian state of the quantum field remaining Gaussian if we now broaden our definition of a Gaussian state to include states that are a statistical mixture of pure states with Gaussian Wigner functions (the so-called Gaussian convex hull \cite{ConvexHull,PhysRevA.90.013810}) \cite{Note18}.
+More generally, interacting a stochastic entity $\mathcal{G}$ with a quantum field will still result in a Gaussian state of the quantum field remaining Gaussian if we now broaden our definition of a Gaussian state to include states that are a statistical mixture of pure Gaussian states (the so-called Gaussian convex hull \cite{ConvexHull,PhysRevA.90.013810}) \cite{Note18}.
 This is because a Gaussian state evolves to a state in the Gaussian convex hull if there is a combination of Gaussian operations and statistical randomization, i.e.\ stochasticity \cite{PhysRevA.87.062104}.